Ahaeflig/probaVSuperRes/README.md

 ### Train with notebooks

-SRCNN_notebook and SRGAN_notebook shows how to train each model
+SRCNN_notebook.ipynb and SRGAN_notebook.ipynb shows how to train each model

 ### Run predictions on the test set